Haidarzadeh House

-Haidarzadeh’s house is a historical mansion situated in Maghsoudieh suburb of Tabriz, Iran, on the south side of Tabriz Municipality building.
-There is no document showing the date of construction of this historical house.
+Haidarzadeh’s house (خانه حیدرزاده) is a historic mansion situated in Maghsoudieh suburb of Tabriz, Iran, on the south side of Tabriz Municipality building.
+There is no document showing the house's construction date.
 The house was registered in the list of National Remains of the Country in 1999 under the number 2524.
 Haidarzadeh house was restored in 2001 and is currently used as Tourism Information Center of East Azerbaijan province and Tabriz.

 Location

 The Haidarzadeh house is located in Maghsoudieh suburb of Tabriz on the south side of Tabriz Municipality building.